Virtual Data Source

 BASE_URL="https://alation.yourcompany.com/api/v1/bulk_metadata/extraction"

-# Add metadata to a data source with unique identifier as 1
+# Add metadata to a data source with unique identifier 1

 curl -X POST "${BASE_URL}/1" -H 'content-type: application/json' -H "TOKEN: ${API_TOKEN}" --data-binary @body.txt